 5. Hiding Area

 Although it’s challenging to find an alternative area to keep the litter box, a new spot can minimize conflicts when you take a shower.
 If you dislike how a litter box looks in some areas of your home, you can purchase a cabinet that hides the box and reduces the odors.
-Some models look like ordinary furniture, but the nicest-looking products typically cost more than the plain ones.
+Some models even look like ordinary furniture.
+Just be aware that the nicest-looking products typically cost more than the plain ones.

 Keeping the Bathroom Safe for Your Cat

 Showering is a private experience for most people, but an owner’s privacy is not one of your cat’s primary concerns.
-Your pet may want to join you in the bathroom because you’re away from the noise and activity in the house, or it may be uncomfortable that you’re spending time in a room generally reserved for litter box sessions.
+So, why does your cat like to watch you shower?
+Your pet may want to join you in the bathroom because you’re away from the noise and activity in the house, or they may be uncomfortable that you’re spending time in a room generally reserved for litter box sessions.

-If you’re annoyed by your pet’s attendance during showers, you can train it to wait outside of the bathroom or accept the behavior and be proud that your feline loves you enough to spend time with you when you’re naked in the bathroom.
+If you’re annoyed by your pet’s attendance during showers, you can train them to wait outside of the bathroom or accept the behavior and be proud that your feline loves you enough to spend time with you when you’re in the bathroom.

 Related Cat Reads: